Craven Kurz: Life

 Kurz was the founding president of the American Lingual Orthodontic Association.

 He died on April 6, 1998, in Marina del Rey.

 Lingual braces

 First generation of lingual brackets were launched in 1976.
 These brackets had a larger profile at first.
-Orthodontic company Ormcro manufactured the first Kurz Lingual Appliance.
+Orthodontic company Ormco manufactured the first Kurz Lingual Appliance.
 The slot size for the first bracket was 0.018 inches.